Instrument Cluster Foil Repair

-In this example we need the CMBA diagram.
+In this example we need the CMAH diagram.
 Each diagram can be enlarged by clicking on it, giving you an easy to read view.

-For all three layouts the bulk of the wiring happens on the left side, so this is where we'll start.
+For all five layouts the bulk of the wiring happens on the left side, so this is where we'll start.
 Working from the inside-out makes the routing easier, in my opinion.
-That means for the CMA and CMBA kits we start with the "C" wires, then B, A, and D wires.
-The CMBDT kits can simply install alphabetically, A - D.
+That means for the CMA, CMAH, and CMBA kits we start with the "C" wires, then B, A, and D wires.
+The CMDT and CMBDT kits can simply install alphabetically, A - D.

 To connect the eyelets, reuse the washers and nuts you removed earlier.
 When tightening, snug is all you need.
 DO NOT OVER TIGHTEN.
 Again, work gently.

-Remember, this example is for the CMBA kit.
-Please use the appropriate diagram if you have a CMA or CMBDT kit!
+Remember, this example is for the CMAH kit.
+Please use the appropriate diagram for your kit!

 Next up are the P and Q wires.
-These two bare wires are what set apart the CMBA kit from the other two.
+These two bare wires are what set apart the CMAH kit from the others.
 Don't worry, they are still easy to attach.